AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/reply-to-email-notifications.md

 >Replying to updates by email is not available for environments on Cluster 6.
 -->

-Puoi rispondere all’e-mail di Workfront generata dai commenti ai seguenti oggetti:
+Puoi rispondere all’e-mail Workfront generata dai commenti aggiunti ai seguenti oggetti:

 * Progetto
 * Attività